estellechoi/TIL/docs/typescript/cheatsheet.md

 ## 14. Interface as a Module - Import & Export in TypeScript

-Interface can be exported and imported like a variable of function.
+Interface can be exported and imported like a variable or function in JavaScript.

 ```typescript
 // user.ts